Winter is coming, and I may not watch Game of Thrones but I do know that chilly mornings are already in full swing here in Colorado.

 Again, not having to take my gloves off is my number one goal during winter.
 The North Face gloves fit my fingers slightly better so that made my phone a little easier to use than with the Manzella gloves.
 I bought a slightly larger size to better fit my long fingers, and besides using a phone the Manzella gloves fit me better (I have kind of big hands for a lady).

-This functionality decreases the more times you wash them, but after three years it still worked on the North Face gloves (and I wash them more because they’re light grey – dumb color choice).
-I’ve only had the Manzella ones about a month, so we’ll see how long it lasts.
+This functionality decreases the more times you wash them, but after three years it still worked on the North Face gloves (and I wash them more because they’re light grey – bad color choice).
+A year later, the Manzella touch tip still works like a charm.
+Again, because they’re black and not light grey, I haven’t had to wash them more than once or twice.

 If you want to buy lightweight gloves for winter, but don’t want to buy these ones, here’s what I suggest you look for: